serverlessworkflow/specification/specification.md

 </details>

-Error definitions are [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807) compliant descriptions of errors that are produced by/originating from the execution of a workflow.
-Runtimes use them to describe workflow related errors in a user-friendly, technology agnostic and cross-platform way.
+Error definitions are [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) compliant descriptions of errors that are produced by/originating from the execution of a workflow.
+Runtimes use them to describe workflow related errors in a user-friendly, technology agnostic, and cross-platform way.

 Property `instance` identifies the component within a workflow definition from which the described error originates.
 It is set by runtimes when throwing an error.